potassco/benchmark-tool/docs/getting_started/conv/index.md

 or OpenOffice, should also work.
 Keep in mind that by default LibreOffice does not automatically recalculate formulas.
 Therefore, after opening the spreadsheet, use `CTRL + SHIFT + F9` to manually recalculate all formulas.
 You can also enable automatic recalculation in the settings.
+The spreadsheet will also include some basic plots.
+When using LibreOffice some features, such as dynamic axis titles, will not work and will have to be changed manually.

 To convert your benchmark results to a spreadsheet, use the following command: